randyb128/SeaData2000/Examples/AutoPilot/README.md

   <img src=".github/keyfob.jpg" alt="Key Fob" width="200"/>
 </div>

-## RCSwitchSend
+## Example RCSwitchSend

+This example sketch uses the RCSwitch library which should be already in your libraries folder if you followed the setup guide.
-This example sketch is used to program the key fob pictured above.
+This sketch is used to program the key fob pictured above.
 It uses the Serial Monitor command line to program the FOB.
 The commands are as follows:
 - 'N' prompts to enter starting code number
 - 'A' - continuously transmits code number
 - 'B' - transmits code number + 1